eriksank/blog/README.md

 As a recent convert/revert, I initially thought that Islam is not particularly different from other religions, until I realized that other religions may not capable of generating a similarly large body of objective and almost mechanically-verifiable jurisprudence ("al-fiqh").
-That cannot just be the consequence of having a sound epistemology because on the wrong scriptures it would not work.
+That cannot just be the consequence of having a sound epistemology ("usul") because on the wrong scriptures it would not work.
 Therefore, it must be feature of the scriptures themselves that effectively allow for a sound epistemology in its jurisprudence as an emergent property.